Skip to main content

 const [{ colonyAddress }] = await colonyNetwork

-Here a label for the colony can be assigned.
+As the second argument a label for the Colony is assigned.
 These are unique, so pick one that's not already taken.
 The createColony method will check that.
 Alternatively, the colonyNetwork.getColonyAddress(label) function can be used.
+The label is used by the dApp as a short name and for looking up the Colony's address.

 **If the own token was used and no extension installation is desired we would be done here.
 This is not recommended though, as one will at least need the OneTxPayment extension to properly use Colony at this stage.